Kitware/CMake/Help/variable/CMAKE_STAGING_PREFIX.rst

 commands.
 This can be controlled by setting the :variable:`CMAKE_FIND_NO_INSTALL_PREFIX` variable.

-If any -rpath paths passed to the linker contain the CMAKE_STAGING_PREFIX, the matching path fragments are replaced with the :variable:`CMAKE_INSTALL_PREFIX`.
+If any RPATH/RUNPATH entries passed to the linker contain the CMAKE_STAGING_PREFIX, the matching path fragments are replaced with the :variable:`CMAKE_INSTALL_PREFIX`.